Pennsylvania

 • Certain drug felonies defined as “qualifying offenses” (“unless a minimum sentence of 30 months or more of imprisonment or a maximum sentence of 60 months or more of imprisonment was imposed on the offense”).
 See 9102 and § 9122.1(a.1).
 (A single “qualifying offense” is eligible for clean slate sealing.)

-Sealing is available only after an individual has paid any court-ordered restitution, while certain prior convictions may render one ineligible, as for misdemeanor sealing (see following section).
+Sealing is available only after an individual has paid any court-ordered restitution, while certain prior convictions may render one ineligible, as it may for misdemeanor sealing (see following section).
 See §9122.1 (b).
+A single drug felony made eligible for sealing by petition is also eligible for clean slate relief.
+See below, and § 9122.2(a)(1.1)

 2. Sealing by petition of misdemeanors and ungraded offenses

 A. 2016 sealing law: Effective November 14, 2016, courts were authorized to seal records of 2nd and 3rd degree misdemeanors and ungraded offenses carrying a penalty of no more than two years under an “order for limited access.”
 See 18 Pa.
 Cons.
 Stat. § 9122.1 (added by 2015 Pa.
 SB 166).
 (The styling of this relief was changed from “seal” to “limited access” in 2018.
 See below on the 2018 Clean Slate Act.)
-A 10-year conviction-free waiting period from conviction applies. § 9122.1(a)(1).
-Petitions were to be filed in the court of conviction, and granted without a hearing if the prosecutor did not object. § 9122.1(c).
+A 10-year conviction-free waiting period from conviction applied. § 9122.1(a)(1).
+Petitions were to be filed in the court of conviction and granted without a hearing if the prosecutor did not object. § 9122.1(c).
 A $132 filing fee is required (some counties have an additional county fee).
 42 Pa.
 Cons.
 Stat. § 1725.7(a).

 Under the 2016 law, persons with certain prior convictions were ineligible for sealing of otherwise eligible convictions: if the person has at any time been convicted of any offense punishable by more than two years’ imprisonment (i.e., a felony); four or more offenses punishable by imprisonment of one or more years; and a number of additional listed crimes, including simple assault (except in the 3rd degree), witness intimidation, and sexual offenses requiring registration.
 See § 9122.1(b).

-B. Petition-based sealing in the 2018 Act: The so-called Clean Slate Act of 2018 made several significant changes in the 2016 sealing law (see below), expanding eligibility for sealing by petition to some first degree misdemeanors, and further limiting dissemination of sealed conviction records.
+B. Petition-based sealing in the 2018 Act: The so-called Clean Slate Act of 2018 (2018 Act 56) made several significant changes in the 2016 sealing law (see below), expanding eligibility for sealing by petition to some first degree misdemeanors, and further limiting dissemination of sealed conviction records.
 See 18 Pa.
 Cons.
 Stat. § 9122.1, as amended by 2018 Act 56 (Pa.
 HR 1419).
 The legislative findings accompanying the Act include that “after less violent individuals convicted of crimes have served their sentences and remained crime free long enough to demonstrate rehabilitation, the individuals’ access to employment, housing, education and other necessities of life should be fully restored.”
 See Act 56, findings.

 First degree misdemeanors carrying a potential penalty of two years or less, and ungraded offenses carrying a penalty of up to five years, were made eligible for sealing by petition after a 10-year waiting period in which the individual must have been free of conviction for an offense carrying a prison term of one year or more (as opposed to free of arrest or prosecution).
 In 2023, this 10-year waiting period was shortened to seven years (HB 689).
 This 7-year period runs from the person’s conviction, since the phrase “following conviction or final release from confinement or supervision, whichever is later,” was deleted from the statute by the 2018 law.

 The 2018 law added a new condition of eligibility that all court-ordered financial obligations of the sentence must have been satisfied.
-This requirement was modified by a 2020 law (HB440) that limited the payment requirement to court-ordered restitution.
+This requirement was modified by a 2020 law (HB440) that limited the repayment requirement to court-ordered restitution.
 See § 9122.1(a), as amended by 2018 Act 56 and 2020 Act 83.
 The court may not order sealing for certain offenses involving violence, firearms, or sexual misconduct that are punishable by more than two years in prison.
 See § 9122.1(b)(1), as amended by Act 56.

 3. “Clean slate” sealing of misdemeanors and drug felonies